-Status: This project is in the early planning stages.
+Status: This project is in the design phase.

 This proposed multi-purpose municipal operations campus will facilitate a variety of large scale storage and maintenance needs.
 The main building will be comprised shop space, service bays, storage areas and staff offices.

-The Selection Panel chose Minneapolis Artist Randy Walker to create public artwork for the site.
-Walker is best known locally for his work titled Return Journey, more commonly known as the Bracket Rocket, but has work all over the country from San Francisco to Greensboro, North Carolina.
+A selection panel chose Minneapolis Artist Randy Walker to create public artwork for the site.
+Walker is best known locally for his work titled Return Journey, more commonly known as the Bracket Rocket, and has work all over the country from San Francisco to Greensboro, North Carolina.

-With guidance from a Steering Committee of local individuals, Walker will be engaging with community members and future tenants of the site to learn more about the surrounding neighborhoods - past, present and future.
-To join the Steering Committee, please email Kirstin Wiegmann.
+With guidance from a Steering Committee of local individuals, Walker engaged with community members and future tenants of the site to learn more about the surrounding neighborhoods - past, present and future.
+Sites included:

 The goals of the public art project are: